Mahe v Alberta

-Mahé v Alberta, [1990] 1 S.C.R.
+Mahe v Alberta, [1990] 1 S.C.R.
 342, is a leading decision of the Supreme Court of Canada.
 The ruling is notable because the court established that section 23 of the Canadian Charter of Rights and Freedoms requires parents of the official-language minority in each province to have the right either to be represented on the school board or to have a school board of their own to provide adequate protection for the education rights of their children.

 Background

-Three Edmonton citizens, Jean-Claude Mahé, Angeline Martel and Paul Dubé, were dissatisfied with the quality of the French-language schools provided by the Alberta government.
+Three Edmonton citizens, Jean-Claude Mahe, Angeline Martel and Paul Dubé, were dissatisfied with the quality of the French-language schools provided by the Alberta government.
 In 1982, they submitted a proposal to the Minister of Education for a new French elementary school that would be administered by a committee of parents within an autonomous French school board.

 The Minister of Education told them that it was not its policy to make such arrangements and so it suggested that they try to do so through the public school board.
 The board rejected them.
-Mahé and the others brought an action against the Alberta government for violating their right to a Francophone-run education system under section 23 of the Charter.
+Mahe and the others brought an action against the Alberta government for violating their right to a Francophone-run education system under section 23 of the Charter.

 The questions before the Supreme Court were: